 There are a couple of things that are quite important before you start packing your bags:

 1. Bring the riding gear you are the most comfortable in as you will be spending many hours in the saddle, probably more then you are used to.
-New riding gear needs to be warn in, so not a good idea to do this on an 8 day horse safari where you can spend up to 7 hours in the saddle in warm climate!
+New riding gear needs to be worn in, so not a good idea to do this on an 8 day horse safari where you can spend up to 7 hours in the saddle in a warm climate!

-6. At Johannesburg Airport there are a lot of porters who can be of great help if you are in a hurry to find your check in counter or your gate.
+9. At Johannesburg Airport there are a lot of porters who can be of great help if you are in a hurry to find your check in counter or your gate.
 However they are sometimes a bit cheeky asking a lot of money.
 R 50,00 is more then enough to give them when they have been of great help, if they have only pushed the trolley, R 20,00 should be enough.

 10. If you travel by car and police stop you for speeding or something else you might have done wrong, don’t give them any cash money, always ask for a ticket.
 If they persist, ask to speak to their supervisor.
 Also the toll gates don’t take Credit Cards.